 Garrett Moss, MD

-When he’s not seeing patients, Dr. Moss is a long-distance runner and has completed several marathons, as well as an Ironman Triathlon in Lake Placid, NY.
-He also spends time keeping up with his active family, including catching some waves in the Rockaways as well as exploring the vineyards and wineries of eastern Long Island.
+Outside of being an engaged orthopedic surgeon treating patients, Dr. Moss is a long-distance runner and Ironman triathlete, having completed several marathons and an Ironman Triathlon in Lake Placid, NY.
+He enjoys keeping up with his active family, catching waves in the Rockaways, and exploring the vineyards and wineries of eastern Long Island.
+Dr. Moss also enjoys golf and basketball and is an instrument-rated airplane pilot, reflecting his commitment to discipline and focus both inside and outside of the operating room.

 Education & Training